timruiterkamp/frontend-applications/README.md

 > All the code is inside the src folder
 ```
 index.js - Base of the app
+routes.js - Basic routing of the app
+pages/ - All the page templates in the app
+assets/ - static files used in the website
 scss/ - all the sass files
 scss/abstracts - Global styling config
 scss/components - Global component styling
 scss/vendor - Frameworks for flexbox
-assets/ - static files used in the website
 components/ - React components
 components/buttons - React button components
 components/form - React form components
-pages/ - All the page templates in the app
+components/page - Page components

 ```

 ## Licensing